Bosa and Ingram ‘can wreck a game.’ Here’s the Dolphins’ plan to neutralize them.

 “I think that's what coach Gase's intention from the beginning, to be up-tempo and it's important this week that we play some up-tempo and keep those guys breathing hard, those outside rushers,” Christensen said.
 “I think that's always been his intention and we'll have to see how far we can get with it.
 But we have wanted to play with tempo.
 Last year we kind of pulled it back, and just felt like, at a point with the way some things were going, we were better off huddling at some point.
 His intention is to be an up-tempo, on the line of scrimmage guy.”

 The Dolphins appear to have the quarterback to pull it off.
 Despite being with the team for just a month, Jay Cutler has shown little rust when asked to go fast.

-He did it some in the preseason.
-And he’s done it more in practice.
+“Jay has brought that to us,” said James, Miami’s right tackle.
+“As linemen, we've got to get used to it fast. ...
+He's the man.
+If he says let's go, it's time to go.”

+Ultimately, the pace of the game and the play calls are dictated by Gase, although Cutler does have the latitude to make changes based on what he sees.

 “I think the thing that surprised me was how natural he was with the no-huddle,” Christensen said.
 “He's an even-keeled guy.
 And he picked up things so quickly.
 I thought it would take a little bit of a while to get back into rhythm.
 It just shows that they've done it for so long.
 He's a veteran guy.
 Just how smoothly he's come in and went with the thing.
 I don't think I would have anticipated it would have been as smooth and efficient as it was.
 I think that's one thing that surprised me.”